 Right arm Medium

-As a batsman Robin Uthappa has always been attractive to watch, hard-hitting, with every shot in the book, and unafraid to hit the ball in the air.
-However, tempering his strokeplay has been his biggest problem, and has kept him out of the Indian team for long periods.
+As a batter Robin Uthappa was attractive to watch, hard-hitting, equipped with every shot in the book, and unafraid to hit the ball in the air - arguably to the point where tempering his strokeplay became a problem and kept him out of the Indian team for long periods.

-Robust in build, Uthappa first caught the eye when he made a brilliant 66 in a losing cause for India B against India A in the Challenger Trophy in Mumbai in 2005 against an attack that included Zaheer Khan, Murali Kartik and RP Singh.
-In the subsequent edition of the same tournament, in Mohali in 2006, he cracked a match-winning 93-ball 100 for India B against an India A team.
-The reward was a place in the Indian team - in place of Virender Sehwag - in the final ODI against England early in 2006, and he capitalised with a well-paced 86 at Indore.
-After a spell out of the team Uthappa got a chance in the sixth ODI against England at The Oval.
-A nerveless unbeaten 47 off only 33 balls helped India seal a rousing win against England again at The Oval.
+Uthappa first caught the eye with a brilliant 66 in a loss for India B against India A in the Challenger Trophy in Mumbai in 2005, against an attack that included Zaheer Khan, Murali Kartik and RP Singh.
+In the following year's tournament, in Mohali, he cracked a match-winning 93-ball hundred for India B. The reward was a place in the senior India side in the final ODI of the home series against England early in 2006, and he capitalised with a well-paced 86.
+One of his finest performances came a year and a half later, when he produced a nerveless unbeaten 47 off 33 balls to help India seal a rousing win against England again at The Oval.

-Uthappa was a part of the Indian squad which won the World T20 in 2007, but thereafter he had a poor year in international cricket in 2008, scoring only 179 runs in 11 ODI innings.
-That resulted in him being dropped from the Indian team, after which Uthappa had a few fairly ordinary years in domestic cricket.
-In 2013-14, though, he had a superb domestic season in which Karnataka completed a rare treble - winning the Ranji Trophy, Irani Cup and Vijay Hazare Trophy.
-Uthappa followed that up with an outstanding IPL in 2014, in which he scored 40 or more in ten successive innings for title winners Kolkata Knight Riders, and was the leading run-scoring of the tournament.
-The reward was a place in the Indian team for the tour to Bangladesh for the ODI series in 2014, where he made one fifty in a series of rain-interrupted matches.
+Uthappa was a part of the Indian squad that won the World T20 in 2007, but he had a poor year in international cricket in 2008, averaging under 20 in 14 matches.
+That resulted in him being dropped from the Indian team, and he also had a few fairly ordinary seasons in domestic cricket.
+He made a comeback in 2013-14, when his side, Karnataka, won the Ranji Trophy, Irani Cup and Vijay Hazare Trophy.
+Uthappa followed that up with an outstanding IPL in 2014, in which he scored 40 or more in ten successive innings for title winners Kolkata Knight Riders, and was the leading run-scorer of the tournament.
+The reward was a place in the Indian team for the tour to Bangladesh for the ODI series in 2014, where he made a fifty in a series of rain-interrupted matches.